 Penalties start in 2014 for those failing to purchase health insurance under the new Affordable Care Act.
 The fines will start as low as $95 per year for an individual, or 1 percent of a person’s income.
 By 2016 the individual penalty will rise to $695 or 2.5 percent of income, whichever is higher, unless the individual meets a poverty test or is on Medicaid.
 This is the “individual mandate” upheld in 2012 by the Supreme Court as a tax, meaning the IRS will collect any penalties.

 How many Americans are likely to have to pay up?
 The Congressional Budget Office has an idea.
-Find out by clicking on today’s infographic to see it full size.
+Find out in today's infographic.
 Peruse “What Do Others Say?” for a range of views on the coming changes in health coverage.
-How do you feel about the “individual mandate?”
+Then join the conversation - how do you feel about the “individual mandate?”
+What about the upcoming fight in Congress - is this what our representatives should be focusing on?